real estate dispute arbitration in Atlantic Beach, Florida 32233

 The Arbitration Battle Over Atlantic Beach’s Sunset Avenue

 In the quiet coastal town of Atlantic Beach, Florida 32233, a seemingly straightforward real estate transaction spiraled into months of arbitration drama.
-It began in June 2023, when Jonathan Marks, a local entrepreneur, agreed to sell his beachfront property at 12 Sunset Avenue to Isabella Greene, an out-of-state investor seeking a vacation home.
+It began in June 2023, when the claimant, a local entrepreneur, agreed to sell his beachfront property at 12 Sunset Avenue to the claimant, an out-of-state investor seeking a vacation home.
 The purchase price was $1.2 million, with a 30-day escrow period.
 However, trouble arose immediately after the final walkthrough.
 Isabella alleged that several critical repairs promised by Jonathan—including fixes to the aging seawall and an advanced HVAC system—were never made.
-Jonathan, on the other hand, insisted they had agreed on a “sold as is” deal with only cosmetic upgrades included.
+Jonathan, on the other hand, insisted they had agreed on a sold as is” deal with only cosmetic upgrades included.
 By mid-July, unable to resolve their differences privately, both parties agreed to arbitration under the Atlantic Beach Real Estate Arbitration Association (ABREA).
-The arbitrator, retired judge Michael Thorne, was appointed in early August.
+The arbitrator, retired judge the claimant, was appointed in early August.
 Both sides submitted evidence: repair invoices from Jonathan’s contractor, emails promising various fixes, and photos showing significant water damage near the seawall.
 Over three tense sessions, held between August and October 2023, testimony revealed a murky timeline.
 Jonathan had contracted a company for seawall repairs in May but canceled after a permit issue.
 Isabella, who only discovered the problem after moving her furniture in July, argued she was misled.
 The arbitrator found Jonathan’s communication vague but noted Isabella hadn’t requested a formal inspection report before closing.
-On November 15, Judge Thorne ruled in favor of Isabella but tempered the award to reflect shared responsibility.
+On November 15, The arbitrator ruled in favor of Isabella but tempered the award to reflect shared responsibility.
 Jonathan was ordered to pay $150,000 toward seawall repair costs and an additional $20,000 in arbitration fees.
 Isabella would cover the balance but gained a clear contractual precedent about disclosure requirements.
 The arbitration outcome reverberated through Atlantic Beach’s real estate community.
 Many sellers tightened their pre-sale disclosures, while buyers became more vigilant with inspections, knowing arbitration could be the final battleground for disputes.
 For Jonathan and Isabella, the process was taxing but ultimately a resolution in less than six months — a win for local arbitration's role in settling complex property conflicts without courtroom drama.

 Tracy